Best bidet of 2021 | CNN Underscored

 Brondell SimpleSpa Thinline Bidet Attachment Dual Nozzle ($49.99; amazon.com)

 The stream on the Brondell SimpleSpa Thinline felt thin and more aggressive than the other bidet attachments we tried.
-It wasn’t a comfortable experience and we’d definitely recommend the Tusy if you’re looking for a low-cost bidet.
+It wasn’t a comfortable experience and we’d definitely recommend the Tushy if you’re looking for a low-cost bidet.

 Bidet seats